kentcdodds/ng-stats/README.md

 ## Thanks

-[Viper Bailey](https://github.com/jinxidoru) for writing the initial version (and most of what the project is today).
+[Viper Bailey](https://github.com/jinxidoru) for writing the initial version (and most of the graph stuff).